SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Basic_controls/Dropdown.md

 # Dropdown

 This basic control allows the user to select an item in a dropdown list.
-The selectable items can be based on any data feed.
+The selectable items can be based on any data.

 ![Dropdown](~/user-guide/images/Dropdown.png)<br>*Dropdown component in DataMiner 10.4.6*